Pakistan cleric's party may take part in election

 The case was adjourned until January 23, judges said.

 One of the investigators of the allegations against Ashraf, Kamran Faisal, was found dead in his apartment, police said on Friday.
-It was not clear if it was a suicide or murder, said a police official.
+It's not clear if it was a suicide or murder, said a police official.
 He was found hanging from a ceiling fan.